Housing Element Update

 Watch Video Series

 The City created a series of videos to share information about the Housing Element Update process.
-Please watch the first 4 videos in this series to learn about the following topics:
+Please watch the videos in this series to learn about the following topics:

 - Video 1: Housing Element Overview (6 minutes)